jmhirsch/HttpServerWrapper/README.md

 Please see the example in tests/example
 - Todo: add example file

-- Initiate the ServerController from a class which implements ContextManager`
+- Initiate the ServerController from a class implementing ContextManager
 ```
 serverController = new ServerController(this)
 ```